 On a technical level, the thrust of the project is twofold. (i) Dividing indivisible goods: One of five applications currently available on Spliddit, the division of indivisible goods is a notoriously difficult problem from a fair division perspective.
 To obtain a provably fair method, Spliddit relies on the notion of maximin share (MMS) guarantee.
 While exact MMS allocations may be infeasible, the project explores several notions of approximation.
 The project also explores the feasibility boundary of MMS allocations.
 Foundational algorithmic challenges lie at the heart of these research directions. (ii) Sharing credit: Spliddit’s credit calculator fairly determines the contribution of each individual to a group project, using a method developed by de Clippel et al. Perhaps the method’s most compelling guarantee is impartiality: a player’s report does not affect her own share of the credit.
 Dividing credit for a scientific paper, with the goal of fairly ordering the authors by contribution, is an especially attractive potential application; but there is no guarantee that players will not be able to affect their position in the resultant ranking.
 The project aims to circumvent this obstacle via randomization and approximation.

 A new version of Spliddit, featuring two new apps and improvements to the old ones, has officially launched!

-Press coverage (newest to oldest): New Scientist, Pittsburgh Magazine, GeekWire, NSF podcast, Fast Company, Pittsburgh Post-Gazette, Lifehacker, Slashdot, Gizmodo, Nautilus Magazine, The New York Times.
+Press coverage (newest to oldest): The New York Times #2, New Scientist, Pittsburgh Magazine, GeekWire, NSF podcast, Fast Company, Pittsburgh Post-Gazette, Lifehacker, Slashdot, Gizmodo, Nautilus Magazine, The New York Times #1.